britram/taps-transports/draft-ietf-taps-transports.md

 - segmentation,
 - data bundling (optional; uses Nagle's algorithm to coalesce data sent within the same RTT into full-sized segments),
 - flow control (implemented using a window-based mechanism where the receiver advertises the window that it is willing to buffer),
-- congestion control (usually implemented using a window-based mechanism and four algorithm for different phases of the transmission: slow start, congestion avoidance, fast retransmit, and fast recovery {{RFC5681}}).
+- congestion control (usually implemented using a window-based mechanism and four algorithms for different phases of the transmission: slow start, congestion avoidance, fast retransmit, and fast recovery {{RFC5681}}).

 ## Multipath TCP (MPTCP)

 Multipath TCP {{RFC6824}} is an extension for TCP to support multi-homing for resilience, mobility and load-balancing.
-It is designed to be as transparent as possible to middleboxes.
+It is designed to be as indistinguishable to middleboxes from non-multipath TCP as possible.
 It does so by establishing regular TCP flows between a pair of source/destination endpoints, and multiplexing the application's stream over these flows.
-Sub-flows can be started over IPv4 or IPv6 for the same session.
+Sub- flows can be started over IPv4 or IPv6 for the same session.

 ### Protocol Description